ioBroker/ioBroker.docs/docs/en/config/cli.md

 ## iobroker upgrade self
 Full syntax: `iobroker upgrade self \[repository url\]`

-This command upgrades ioBroker.js-controller to version, that will be found in the repository.
+This command upgrades ioBroker.js-controller to version that will be found in the repository.

 **Note:** If specified or configured repository has a lower version, it will be downgraded to this version.

 - `iobroker upgrade self` - upgrade js-controller to a version in the configured repository.
-- `iobroker upgrade self https://raw.githubusercontent.com/ioBroker/ioBroker.js-controller/master/conf/sources-dist.json` - upgrade js-controller to version from on-line repository.
+- `iobroker upgrade self https://raw.githubusercontent.com/ioBroker/ioBroker.js-controller/master/conf/sources-dist.json` - upgrade js-controller to a version from on-line repository.

 ## iobroker upgrade adapterName
 Full syntax: `iobroker upgrade adapterName \[repository url\]`